reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 3. Estimate the difference between *y_pred* and *y*, and calculate the network loss for this batch.
 4. Find the gradient of the loss function for the network parameter. (backward pass)
 5. Move the parameter a bit to the opposite direction of the gradient.

+Moreover, it is very important to choose suitable *step* value.
+Too small value will cause too many repetitions for going down loss function curve, and it is possible to get stuck in local minimum.
+Meanwhile, if the value is too big, it will move to completely random position in the curve.